 - Identifies best performing equipment for future procurement decisions

-This accelerating shift from inspection to monitoring comes as a result of the adoption of digitization strategies by virtually every major Company globally, as they strive to remain competitive in the new digital world.
+This accelerating shift from inspection to continuous asset monitoring comes from adopting digitization strategies by virtually every major global company as they strive to remain competitive in the new digital world.

-Modernizing electrical infrastructure to include innovative technologies such as 24x7 thermal monitoring will enhance the safety, performance, and life of electrical infrastructure via predictive analytics.
-No matter what type of electrical installation, a continuous and digital approach to monitoring will provide the most cost effective and efficient way of ensuring your electrical equipment is protected 24x7, as part of a digitization strategy to remain competitive in the changing digital world.
+Modernizing electrical infrastructure to include innovative technologies such as 24x7 thermal monitoring will enhance electrical infrastructure's safety, performance, and life via predictive analytics.
+No matter what type of electrical installation you are maintaining, a continuous and digital approach to monitoring will provide the most cost-effective and efficient way of ensuring your electrical equipment is protected 24x7, as part of a digitization strategy to remain competitive in the changing digital world.

 In addition, when scheduled maintenance shutdowns are planned, this provides the best opportunity to install thermal condition monitoring sensors, thereby upgrading the equipment and making it possible to obtain all the OPEX, safety, and increased uptime benefits, as well as inclusion in IIOT predictive analytics software programs, whilst effectively closing the 'Performance Gap' which exists with preventive maintenance.